Home

 the washing and dressing of the body (usually in the death journeyer's favourite or best clothes)

-the application of make-up (on both women and men) to make the death journeyer appear 'alive, and only sleeping'
+the application of make-up (on both women and men) to make the Death Journeyer appear 'alive, and only sleeping'

 the use of more and more elaborate caskets as a status symbol — often encouraged by the funeral home as 'truly honouring one's dead person'